 In meetings, the person in control of the conversation is often a leader who is forwarding a well thought-out agenda.
 But for the employee who is listening to the information, it may be perceived as uninteresting or even threatening.
 When we are uninterested, the RAS is not activated and what we hear just becomes noise.
 And when we feel threatened by something because we don’t understand it or it seems overly burdensome, many of us shut down.

 Bolt, the fastest pigeon in the world was sold for £300,000 last year to a Chinese millionaire.
 Belgian pigeon fancier Leo Heremans also sold the rest of his aviary collection at auction for over $5 million.
 Did that seem random to you?
 It was my intentional strategy to activate your RAS.
 I recommend starting meetings with information that people are not expecting, as it gets them to pay attention.
-This technique brings them fully into the room and makes them present.
+This technique brings them fully into the room and makes them present, thereby creating a work culture that encourages innovation instead of deterring it.

-Unfortunately, too many managers are not focused on what their people are thinking, they are focused on what they are doing.
+Unfortunately, too many managers are not focused on what their people are thinking, they are focused on what they are doing from an employee performance perspective.
 That’s the impetus for far too many boring meetings.
 Managers give direction so that employees will hustle and get sh*t done.
-For most of today’s knowledge-worker industries this strategy makes no sense.
+For most of today’s knowledge-worker industries this performance management strategy makes no sense.

 Yes, we are all results-focused and desire a certain amount of output.
 But unless you are running an assembly-line, you hired people for their creative thoughts, unique perspectives and experience.
-Take a minute to stop and think if there is a better way of managing employees.
+Take a minute to stop and think if there is a better way of managing employee performance.
 Is there a way to elicit brilliant ideas from your best and brightest?
-Companies must create space to allow for people to create and think innovatively, or they are missing out on a competitive edge.
+Companies must create a workplace culture to allow for people to create and think creatively, or they are missing out on a competitive edge.

 The good news is that the RAS can be trained.
 If you ask somebody a question once, you can get them to reflect in that moment.
 The person may draw a blank for the first response, but ask again.
 They will likely offer some idea, and with repeated questions they keep thinking about it.
 Soon, it becomes embedded in their minds like a piece of code.